hbc/dc_2016_04/lessons/02_the_filesystem.md

 ### Moving around the file system

 Let's practice moving around a bit.

-We're going to work in that `dc_sample_data` directory.
+Previously, we moved to the `untrimmed_fastq` directory.

-First we did something like go to the folder of our username.
-Then we opened `dc_sample_data` then `untrimmed_fastq`
+First we changed directories from the folder of our username (dcuser) to `dc_sample_data` then to `untrimmed_fastq`

 Let's draw out how that went.